Henry and Alice Gennett House

-Henry and Alice Gennett House, also known as The Gennett Mansion, is a historic home located at Richmond, Wayne County, Indiana.
+Henry and Alice Gennett House, also known as The Gennett Mansion, is a historic home located at Richmond, Indiana.
 It was built in 1898, and is a large two-story, Colonial Revival style yellow ceramic brick dwelling, with small projecting porches or wings on each side.
 It sits on a limestone foundation and has a hipped roof.
 It features a two-story entrance portico with Ionic order columns surmounted by a semi-circular bay.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the East Main Street-Glen Miller Park Historic District.